ropensci/roweb3/content/blog/2023-11-29-r-intro-mentors/index.en.md

 {{< figure src = "/img/team/marie-vendettuoli.jpg" width = "300" alt = "Profile photo of Marie C Vendettuoli" caption = "<strong>Marie C. Vendettuoli - Fred Hutchinson Cancer Center (2019 - 2023) and Bonneville Power Administration (2023-present)</strong>">}}

 Marie Vendettuoli (she/her) holds a PhD in Bioinformatics/Computational Biology & Human Computer Interaction from Iowa State University, USA.
 She has spent over a decade developing R packages for scientists subject to regulatory oversight, both in the animal and human health domains.
 Marie values the challenge of bringing open source R tools to new audiences and looks forward to working with Champions to address their projects with an emphasis on curiosity.
-A Pacific Northwest native, Marie is in the process of relocating to the Portland area (USA) after several years working in Seattle.
+Originally from the Pacific Northwest, Marie is in the process of relocating to the Portland area (USA) after several years working in Seattle.

 ### Jonathan Keane